globaldatanet/aws-firewall-factory/README.md

 | CDK_DIFF |  true (generating a cdk before invoking cdk deploy) </br> false (Skipping cdk diff)  |

 16. Validation of your ConfigFile using Schema validation - if you miss an required parameter in your config file the deployment will stop automatically and show you the missing path.
+17. preProcessRuleGroups and postProcessRuleGroups - you can decide now where the Custom or ManagedRules should be added to.

+18. RuleLabels - A label is a string made up of a prefix, optional namespaces, and a name.
+The components of a label are delimited with a colon.
+Labels have the following requirements and characteristics:

+    - Labels are case-sensitive.

+    - Each label namespace or label name can have up to 128 characters.

+    - You can specify up to five namespaces in a label.

+    - Components of a label are separated by colon (:).

 ### Coming soon: